 - Strengthening the capacity of government institutions in nutrition.
 FANTA provided technical assistance to the Government of Bangladesh to strengthen its capacity to integrate nutrition into its health programs by supporting the distribution of iron/folic acid tablets to postpartum mothers, developing a basic nutrition training curriculum, and mapping the country’s nutrition interventions and projects.

-FANTA’s full report on these elements of our work in Bangladesh provides more detail about our achievements and results over the past 4 years, the challenges that were addressed, and recommendations for future nutrition-related programming.
+FANTA’s full report on these elements of our work from 2010–2014 in Bangladesh provides more detail about our achievements, results, addressed challenges over the 4-year time period and recommendations for nutrition-related programming.